 A freighter aircraft operates from Perth to Christmas Island and the Cocos (Keeling) Islands each fortnight on a Friday (see Services section below for freight arrangements).

 The Cocos (Keeling) Islands are one and a half hours behind Western Standard Time (WST) and three and a half hours behind Eastern Standard Time (EST).
 For example 9.00 am in Sydney is 7.00 am in Perth and 5.30 am on Cocos.
 Daylight saving is not observed on Cocos so an extra hour will need to be added during this time.

-Normal Australian Customs and Immigration procedures apply when entry is made from outside Australia and a visa may be required.
-Refer to your travel agent, or the Department of Immigration and Border Control, for further details.
+Normal Australian Customs and Immigration procedures apply when entry is made from outside Australia.
+A passport is necessary and a visa may be required.
+Refer to your travel agent or the Department of Immigration and Border Protection for further details.

-Duty free purchases may be made for travel to the Cocos (Keeling) Islands.
-Duty free shops are located on Cocos and at the Christmas Island Airport.
+Duty free purchases may be made for travel to and from the Cocos (Keeling) Islands.

 The Cocos (Keeling) Islands are home to some unique species of wildlife.
 The Islands are also free of many pests and diseases that are found in other parts of the world.
 The Department of Agriculture is the border agency charged with the task of protecting the environment and human health from pest or disease incursions.
 The department's objective is to facilitate the movement of passengers, cargo, aircraft and vessels in the way that minimises any inconvenience to the people involved while maintaining the quarantine integrity of the islands.
 This is achieved through various reporting, screening, inspection and treatment mechanisms.
 Certain products are prohibited on the islands while other items may require some form of treatment before they may be released.